p-ambre/Sentimental-Analysis-of-Airline-Reviews-using-R/README.md

 * Most tweets come from the States.
 * Most of the tweets targeted towards American, United and US Airways contain negative sentiment.
 * Tweets targeted towards Delta, Virgin and Southwest containing roughly same proportion of negative, neutral and positive sentiment.

+Check out the "US Airline Sentiment Analysis Final Report.pdf" in the repository for detailed analysis.

+If you have any doubts or suggestions please feel free to email me at pra22@njit.edu.
+Thank you!